Social Democracy Party (Turkey): Elections of 1983

-21 charter members of SODEP, including İnönü, were rejected on 23 June by the MGK, but the party was not closed and the founders decided to continue with new charter members.
+Twenty-one charter members of SODEP, including İnönü, were rejected on 23 June by the MGK.
+However, the party was not closed and the founders decided to continue with new charter members.
 The new chairman was Cezmi Kartay whose name had not been rejected.
 But due to ensuing vetoes, the party was unable to qualify to enter the parliamentary elections (like most of the other parties) which was held on 6 November 1983.
 In this election, most pre-coup CHP voters cast ballots for the People's Party (Halkçı Parti, HP).
 The HP won 30.5 percent of the vote and became the main opposition party to the victorious ANAP.

 Elections of 1984

-After 1983 elections, the MGK lost its former veto power, and Erdal İnönü became the chairman of the party for the second time, on 18 December (just 42 days after 1983 elections).
+After the 1983 elections, the MGK lost its former veto power, and Erdal İnönü became the chairman of the party for the second time, on 18 December (just 42 days after 1983 elections).
 SODEP quickly qualified for the next elections, which were the local elections on 21 March.
 In this election, while SODEP finished second with 23.4 percent of the vote, the HP received only a modest 8.8 percent.
 It was clear that the choice of ex-CHP voters was SODEP - although the HP was still the main opposition party in parliament.